artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo rpm -Uvh https://forensics.cert.org/cert-forensics-tools-release-el7.rpm

-* Then, install the package:
+* Then install the package:

 .. code:: bash

    sudo -u root yum install -y archivematica-mcp-client

-* The MCP Client expect some programs in certain paths, so we put things in place:
+* The MCP Client expects some programs in certain paths, so we put them in place:

 .. code:: bash